-His formal research was carried out in Virginia USA between 2000-2002 where he gained an MD in contrast echocardiography for which he was a finalist for the American Young Investigator of the Year award in 2002 and awarded the Gilbert Blaine award for excellence in research by the Royal College of Physicians in 2004.
-He has numerous publications based on his clinical experience and research and is the author of the cardiology text book Frontline Cardiology.
-He is also the author or New Zealand's Expected Standards of care document used by all DHBs.
+He has numerous publications based on his clinical experience and research and is the author of the cardiology textbook Frontline Cardiology.
+He is also the author of New Zealand's Expected Standards of access to secondary care document used by all DHBs.

 Dr Tammy Pegg

 Tammy is the head of Department at Nelson Marlborough cardiology department.
 She is a general cardiologist and a specialist in Heart Failure and Non-invasive imaging including cardiac MRI.
 She graduated with honours from the University of Leeds in 2000.
 After house jobs, Tammy undertook basic medical training at the University of Manchester Hospitals and gained membership to the Royal College of Physicians in 2003.

 In 2004 Tammy commenced advanced training in Cardiology in the Wessex Deanery.
 In 2005 she commenced a PhD in cardiac surgery at the University of Oxford, working with one of the UK’s leading cardiothoracic surgeons.
 Her work involved improving surgical techniques in patients with heart failure and cardiac magnetic resonance imaging for the assessment of heart function and injury.
 In 2008 she was awarded her PhD and has been widely published in peer review cardiology journals.
 In 2008 she was a finalist for the Vivenne Thomas American Heart Association Young investigator of the year award and also the New Zealand Heart Foundation Young Investigator of the year.